-Please note that the federal regulations have been revised and all RHI units must be leased to families referred by the Lead PHA.
-The Lead PHA will refer prospective tenants for RHI units to the property owner/manager.
-When forming a waiting list for RHI units, and in refilling the list as apartments become vacant and are re-leased, owners must notify the Lead PHA of a reasonable deadline by which such referrals must be made in order to support timely leasing of the assisted apartments.
-Owners/ Managers should provide the Lead PHA with marketing materials in a timely manner to assist with the referral process.
+Please note that the federal regulations have been revised and all RHI units must be leased to families coming off the housing authority waiting lists.
+Utilizing regional waiting lists and counseling services provided by HCP, HCP and MPC will refer prospective tenants for RHI units to the property owner/manager.
+In order to get apartments leased-up initial and fill vacancies as they arise, owners must notify the Lead PHA of a reasonable deadline by which such referrals must be made in order to support timely leasing of the assisted apartments.
+Owners/Managers should provide MPC with marketing materials in a timely manner to assist with the referral process.